+“If you’re managing social media accounts, the time changes can be difficult – luckily there’s so much you can schedule in advance” says Julia.
 “It’s worth investing in a good laptop that can take the heat (in every sense!) and spare chargers, dongles, headphones and mic, and any other equipment that will make your life easier” Elaine shares.

 What part of the job do you like most and which one least, and why?

 All agree that they enjoy the freedom and flexibility this job offers them.
 “Becoming a VA has allowed me to travel and achieve what I call work-life integration.
 My work and play are happily intermingled, and I love it” says Elaine “I enjoy freedom of choice by being a VA – I choose my clients, how much I charge, and when I get paid.
 I don’t subscribe to industry standards or what is normal.
 I am not lucky, I have designed my work that way, and my clients respect me because I attracted them by marketing to the right types of clients.”